A coordinate-free guide to the mechanics of thin shells: Unshearable shells

 We multiply both sides of \eqref{eq:projection} by the pseudoinverse $\bF^{-1}$ of $\bF$; on recalling that $\bF^{-1}\bF=\sP$, that $\bF\bF^{-1}=\overline\bP$, and on observing that $\bF^{-1}\overline\bP=\bF^{-1}(\bF\bF^{-1})=\bF^{-1}$, we get

-Using \eqref{eq:46}, the reactive shear force $\sq$ appearing in \eqref{eq:split} can be dispensed of to arrive at the following system:
+Using \eqref{eq:46}, the reactive shear force $\sq$ appearing in \eqref{eq:split} can be eliminated, so that the following system is arrived at:

-This system is supplemented by constitutive equations for $\bN$ and $\bM$.
-Bacause of the internal constraint \eqref{eq:18}, the shear vector does not enter the free energy, and the constitutive equations \eqref{eq:23} are replaced by
+The above system is supplemented by constitutive equations for $\bN$ and $\bM$.
+Bacause of the internal constraint \eqref{eq:18}, the shear vector does not enter the free energy density, and the constitutive equations \eqref{eq:23} are replaced by

-On recalling that $\sN=\tilde\sN+\sG\sM^\top$, we can write $\bN=\bF\sN=\bF(\partial_{\sE}\tilde\psi(\sE,\sK)+\sG(\partial_{\sK}\tilde\psi)^\top(\sE,\sK)=\bF(\partial_{\sE}\tilde\psi(\sE,\sK)+\bG(\partial_{\sK}\tilde\psi)^\top(\sE,\sK)$.
+On recalling that $\sN=\tilde\sN+\sG\sM^\top$, we can write $\bN=\bF\sN=\bF(\partial_{\sE}(\tilde\psi(\sE,\sK)+\sG(\partial_{\sK}\tilde\psi)^\top(\sE,\sK))=\bF\partial_{\sE}\tilde\psi(\sE,\sK)+\bG(\partial_{\sK}\tilde\psi)^\top(\sE,\sK)$.
 Thus, we obtain the constitutive equations

 For a transversely-isotropic shell, a standard choice for the free energy is